max13fr/AirzoneCloud/API.md

 Return if the device is online (True) or offline (False)

+#### property is_master(: bool)
+Return True if the device is a master thermostat (allowed to update the mode of all devices)

 #### property is_on(: bool)
+Return True if the device is on

 #### property max_temperature(: float)
 Return device maximal temperature for current mode